kevinmcmahon22/motion-detect-lights/README.md

 # motion-detect-lights
-Ultrasonic sensor detects when environment has changed and turns on/off led strip lights
+Ultrasonic sensor detects when environment has changed and turns on lights

-:honey: